TELUS Digital - AI Platform

 Lifecycle Status:

-Indicates whether a contributor is working on a different project or available for a new assignment.
+Indicates whether a contributor is assigned to another project or available for a new one.

 Profile Status: